cloud-agnost/agnost-website/client/endpoint.md

 ---
 sidebar_position: 5
 description:
-  With Altogic, you can define your RESTful endpoints and associte them with your cloud functions.
+  With Agnost, you can define your RESTful endpoints and associte them with your cloud functions.
 ---

 import Tabs from "@theme/Tabs"